killdash9/buffer-flip.el/README.md

 (`shift-8`) will cycle in the opposite direction.
 Just begin working in a buffer to stop cycling.  `C-g` cancels cycling and restores the buffer you were in before, analagous to `Esc` when cycling in Windows.

+To customize the keys, use

+    M-x customize-variable RET buffer-flip-keys

+or place this in your configuration.

+    (buffer-flip-set-keys 'buffer-flip-keys "u8*")

+The first two characters form the key-chord that begins buffer cycling.
+They are automatically registered with `key-chord` when set using one of the above methods.
+The second character pressed on its own continues cycling in the forward direction.
+The third character cycles in the backward direction.
+This would typically be the shifted version of the second character.
+These may not be modifier keys, and because of a restriction in key-chord, they must be characters between 32 and 126.
+Choose a key combination not likely to be used in succession in normal editing.